navjeet-py/kliks/README.md

 # KLIKS
-**An image sharing site, where user can signup, login, upload pictures, see and search for other’s profiles and pictures and download them.**
+**An image sharing site using Django, where user can signup, login, upload pictures, see and search for other people’s profiles and pictures and download them.**

 ### Technologies used -
 **Front-end:** HTML, CSS, and JavaScript